Mil Mi-28

-The Mil Mi-28 (NATO reporting name "Havoc") is a Russian all-weather, day-night, military tandem, two-seat anti-armor attack helicopter.
-It is an attack helicopter with no intended secondary transport capability, better optimized than the Mil Mi-24 gunship for the role.
+The Mil Mi-28 (NATO reporting name "Havoc") is a Soviet all-weather, day-night, military tandem, two-seat anti-armor attack helicopter.
+It is an attack helicopter with no intended secondary transport capability, and is better optimized than the Mil Mi-24 gunship for the role.
 It carries a single gun in an undernose barbette, plus external loads carried on pylons beneath stub wings.

 Development

 Origins

 In 1972, following the completion of the Mil Mi-24, development began on a unique attack helicopter with transport capability.
 The new design had a reduced transport capability (3 troops instead of 8) and omitted the cabin to provide better overall performance and higher top speed.
 Improved performance was important for its intended role fighting against tanks and enemy helicopters and covering helicopter landing operations.
 Initially, many different designs were considered, including an unconventional project with two main rotors, placed with engines on tips of wings (in perpendicular layout); and in one similarity with the late 1960s-era American Lockheed AH-56 Cheyenne attack helicopter design, with an additional pusher propeller on the tail.
 In 1977, a preliminary design was chosen in a classic single-rotor layout.
 It lost its similarity to the Mi-24, and even the canopies were smaller, with flat surfaces.

 Design work on the Mi-28 began under Marat Tishchenko in 1980.
 In 1981, a design and a mock-up were accepted.
 The prototype (no. 012) first flew on 10 November 1982.
 The second prototype (no. 022) was completed in 1983.
 In 1984, the Mi-28 completed the first stage of state trials, but in October 1984 the Soviet Air Force chose the more advanced Kamov Ka-50 as the new anti-tank helicopter.
-Mi-28 development continued, but given lower priority.
+As per the decree of the Communist Party Central Committee and the Council of Ministers No. 1420-355, the Mi-28 was to continue development to meet foreign demand for Soviet attack helicopters.
 In December 1987, Mi-28 production at Rosvertol in Rostov-on-Don was approved.

 An early production Mi-24 was fitted with an air data boom as an early test for the Mi-28's technologies.
 Later, a few Mi-24Ds were fitted up with the Mi-28's radome mount to test the sighting-flight-navigational complex's abilities, and others had redesigned fuselages that closely resembled the future Mi-28, but with rounded cockpits.